adamwwilkinson/Obsidian-Vault/Electrical Engineering/Kirchhoff's Laws.md

 ### KCL (Kirchhoff's Current Law)
 A restatement of Maxwell's equation.
 1. The lumped-circuit truly holds.
+The voltage at any location along a conductor is the same.
 2. Charge is neither created nor destroyed at a node. $\sum \mathrm{incoming \; currents} = \sum \mathrm{outgoing \; currents}$

 ### KVL